 Texas Legacy Wealth Management

-Texas Legacy Wealth Management has $193 million in assets under management (AUM).
-With seven financial advisors, the firm has a relatively large staff for an operation of its size.
-Of those seven, two are certified financial planners (CFPs) and one is a chartered financial analyst (CFA).
+Texas Legacy Wealth Management has millions in assets under management (AUM).
+With several financial advisors, the firm has a relatively large staff for an operation of its size.
+Of those advisors, two are certified financial planners (CFPs) and one is a chartered financial analyst (CFA).

 The firm serves mostly individuals, though high-net-worth individuals, charitable organizations and businesses are clients as well.
 Receiving a written financial plan will generally cost at least $500.
 Investment management plans generally have an account minimum of $15,000 - $250,000.